Welcome!

 Sons of George Lynes Welcome You!

 To tell this story, we are searching for records, documents, letters, pictures, and other ephemera that will be scanned and assembled here.
 Originals may be kept by current owners if that is a deal breaking factor; we only ask for the opportunity to scan and record them.
 We DO encourage anyone holding important historic documents to place them in the safe keeping of the public trust.
-We recommend the SC Historical Society (in the old fireproof building) or The Charleston Museum for this purpose.
-The Charleston Museum Archive department already holds many original records of the Lynes family and Foxbank Plantation.
+We recommend The Charleston Museum for this purpose.
+The Charleston Museum Archive department already holds many original records of the Lynes family and Fox Bank Plantation.

 Although we certainly welcome original documents and are searching for them, please rest assured that we do not intend to keep them at home.
 They would be subject to fire, theft, damage by insects and other ravages of the environment (such as hurricanes, tornadoes, or other disasters), not to mention the eventual yard-sale or Ebay sale by uninterested heirs.
 For this reason, all documents of which we are fortunate to come into direct possession will eventually find their home in the Charleston Museum Archives.
 There they will be recorded, indexed, known of, and available to be held and admired by descendants, and researched by scholars.
 High Resolution Facsimiles of originals are available to interested parties.